matthiasschabel/OHSU-U01-HPP-2021/README.md

 # OHSU-U01-HPP-2021
-MATLAB source code and post-processed MRI data for analysis of in vivo placental T2* mapping in pregnant human study participants
+MATLAB source code and post-processed MRI data for analysis of in vivo placental T2* mapping in pregnant human study participants as described in the following prepring, currently in peer-review: [Assessing placental function across gestation: a multi-institutional study of BOLD-MRI for the prediction of adverse pregnancy outcomes](https://www.researchsquare.com/article/rs-406266/v1).

 Research was supported by the NICHD Human Placenta Project U01 HD087182 (Frias)